 What types of speakers can be wall mounted?

 In theory, every speaker in a surround sound system can be wall mounted.
-Even certain subwoofers, like Teufel’s T 4000, can be hung on a wall.
+Certain subwoofers can even be hung on a wall.
 Normally, of course, the sheer bulk of a subwoofer make this an impractical option.
 Likewise, tower speakers were designed for floor and not wall placement.

 The key determination with wall mount speakers is the size of the speakers and whether they include keyhole brackets or other elements that allow them to be easily attached to a surface.
 All speakers in the Cubycon Complete system including the flat subwoofer, for instance, can be wall easily mounted.